 In March 2008, the FASB issued SFAS 161, enhancing disclosure requirements for derivative instruments and hedging activities.
-Affected entities are required to provide enhanced disclosures about (a) how and why an entity uses derivative instruments, (b) how an entity accounts for derivative instruments and related hedged items and (c) how derivative instruments and related hedged items affect an entity's financial position, financial performance and cash flows.
+Affected entities are required to provide enhanced disclosures about (a) how and why an entity uses derivative instruments, (b) how an entity accounts for derivative instruments and related hedged items affect an entity's financial position, financial performance and cash flows.
 The standard requires that objectives for using derivative instruments be disclosed in terms of the primary underlying risk and accounting designation.

 TNC adopted SFAS 161 effective January 1, 2009.
 This standard increased the disclosures related to derivative instruments and hedging activities.
-See "Derivatives and Hedging" section of Note 8 for further information.
+See Note 8.